Open 11-5 Wed. to Sat. & Fri. until 7 68 Main St. in Springfield VT

 Jeri Canfield

 Sewing a straight seam all started with 4-H club, but soon I found that I could purchase better clothes than I could make.
 I discovered quilt making in the 1970's and enjoyed it so much that it became my passion.
 My first quilt was our wedding quilt in 1974.
 It was a Goose in the Pond pattern done in the scrap fabric style.
 I use traditional quilt patterns as well as new modern abstract designs of my own creation to create my products.
 I do all the piecing on the sewing machine for strength in the seams.
 The quilts are hand tied and the edges are finished by hand for a look of quality.
 Creating beautiful products with all the gorgeous fabrics of today makes the hours in the studio worthwhile.
 In 1998 I joined Vermont Hand Crafters and started doing shows.
-This gives me direct customer input on the products which leads to design changes and additions that have enhanced the product line. - Jim Cunningham
+This gives me direct customer input on the products which leads to design changes and additions that have enhanced the product line. - Jess Polanshek

 - Jim Thompson